mr-segfault/awesome-static-analysis/README.md

 * [i-Code CNES for Shell](https://github.com/lequal/i-CodeCNES) - An open source static code analysis tool for Shell and Fortran (77 and 90).
 * [shellcheck](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool that gives warnings and suggestions for bash/sh shell scripts

-## Solidity

-* [slither](https://github.com/trailofbits/slither) - Static analysis framework that runs a suite of vulnerability detectors, prints visual information about contract details, and provides an API to easily write custom analyses
-* [solium](https://github.com/duaraghav8/Solium) - Solium is a linter to identify and fix style and security issues in Solidity smart contracts

 ## SQL